diku-dk/futhark/docs/language-reference.rst

 ``incremental_flattening(no_intra)``
 ....................................

-When using incremental flattening, do not generate the "intra-group parallelism" version for the attributed SOACs.
+When using incremental flattening, do not generate the "intra-block parallelism" version for the attributed SOACs.

 ``incremental_flattening(only_intra)``
 ......................................

-When using incremental flattening, *only* generate the "intra-group parallelism" version of the attributed SOACs.  **Beware**: the resulting program will fail to run if the inner parallelism does not fit on the device.
+When using incremental flattening, *only* generate the "intra-block parallelism" version of the attributed SOACs.  **Beware**: the resulting program will fail to run if the inner parallelism does not fit on the device.